-Cut the apple in half.
-Experiment with your apples by cutting them different ways.
-Cut Through the top and out the bottom to make a 'traditional' apple print, cut through the middle to make apple 'star' prints.
-Cut the apple into quarters for a different print also!
+- Cut the apple in half top-down to make a "traditional" apple print; cut horizontally through the middle to make apple "star" prints.
+Or cut an apple into quarters for a different pattern.

-Dip the cut side of the apple into the paint.
-Dab it around on the paper towel to wipe off excess paint, and then press it onto the paper or another surface.
+- Dip the cut side of the apple into the paint.
+Dab it around on the paper towel to wipe off excess paint, then press it onto the paper or another surface.
 Reload the apple stamp each time you make a new impression.